moabu/cluster-mgr/static_build.md

 # Building Claster Manager Statically on RHEL7

-In this guid we will explain how to create static Cluster Manager package that can run on a machine that has no internet connection.
+In this guide we will explain how to create static Cluster Manager package that can run on a machine that has no internet connection.
 For this you need a REHEL machine (or VM) that has internet access.